WWE United States Championship: Belt design

 With the exception of the WWE logo update that occurred in 2014, this design of the championship belt was used from when the title was reactivated in 2003 until it was replaced with a completely new design in 2020, making it one of the longest used championship designs in WWE.

 The design of the WCW United States Heavyweight Championship from 1991 to 1995 featured five plates.
 A center plate on the gold background consisted of a map of the Contiguous United States with a flag shown along with an eagle.
-On top of the plate shows the WCW logo with the two banners reading on the black background "UNITED STATES" along with two stars on each side while the text says "HEAVYWEIGHT WRESTLING CHAMPION" on the bottom.
-Both side plates on each side feature one with the U.S. flag with the text "UNITED STATES" while the other shows two wrestlers grappling with the WCW logo on top and the text "CHAMPION" on the bottom.
-After its minor update in 1995, the belt now featured three plates with the center plate slightly redesigned with the side plates also feature a gold filigree with the text "WORLD CHAMPIONSHIP WRESTLING".
+The top of the plate had the WCW logo with the two banners reading on a black background "UNITED STATES" along with two stars on each side while the text said "HEAVYWEIGHT WRESTLING CHAMPION" on the bottom.
+The inner side plates had the U.S. flag with the text "UNITED STATES" while the outer side plates showed two wrestlers grappling with the WCW logo on top and the text "CHAMPION" on the bottom.
+After its minor update in 1995, the belt then featured three plates with the center plate slightly redesigned with the side plates also featuring a gold filigree with the text "WORLD CHAMPIONSHIP WRESTLING".
 This belt would also appear on WWF's programming until November 2001.

-Seth Rollins with the current version of the championship, introduced in 2020.
+Two-time champion Seth Rollins with the championship belt introduced in 2020; this version received a minor update in 2026 by adding a blue background behind the stars at the top of the plate.

 After its reactivation in July 2003, the newly renamed WWE United States Championship was redesigned.
 This belt consisted of five plates.
 The center plate featured a heptagon with an enlarged U.S. flag along with the company's scratch logo located at the top of the main plate in white and black paint.
-Below the logo is a gold banner with the words “WORLD WRESTLING ENTERTAINMENT” etched inside.
-In the center of the main plate is a black banner with the words “UNITED STATES CHAMPION” etched in gold.
-On the bottom of the center plate, the name plate attaches to the main plate by two screws at the back.
-One of the side plates featured a light etching of an American bald eagle resting on top of a shield with the WWE logo painted white and red within the shield with an eagleholding a red and white striped banner as well as blue-painted square with a white star at the center is placed above the eagle The other side plate featured an portrait of an Statue of Liberty surrounded by four stars on each corner.
+Below the logo was a gold banner with the words "WORLD WRESTLING ENTERTAINMENT" etched inside.
+In the center of the main plate was a black banner with the words "UNITED STATES CHAMPION" etched in gold.
+On the bottom of the center plate was a name plate to display the reigning champion's name.
+The inner side plates featured a light etching of an American bald eagle resting on top of a shield with the WWE logo painted white and red within the shield with an eagle holding a red and white striped banner as well as blue-painted square with a white star at the center placed above the eagle.
+The outer side plates featured a portrait of the Statue of Liberty surrounded by four stars on each corner.
 In August 2014, the United States Championship belt, along with all other pre-existing championship belts in WWE at the time, received a minor update, replacing the long-standing scratch logo with WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.